Select Page

-Challenge: Within a virtual training developed for adult professionals in education-based careers, evaluation of the training revealed a missing element of clarity and practice when it came to learners defining and forming proper questions as used in key-concept protocols, namely “probing questions” which were intended to stir deeper contemplation rather than provide suggestions.
+Challenge: Within specialized trainings developed for adult professionals in education-based careers, learners needed more time and practice when it came to forming proper questions as used in key-concept protocols, namely “probing questions,” intended to stir deeper contemplation rather than to gather information or clarify.
 Because the virtual training had lesser meeting time than the traditional on-site training, some discussion and practice time had been eliminated, and elements used in the virtual setting — breakout rooms, assigned readings, and informative lecture-type videos — did not seem to address the topic in a way that held attention and offered enough time to build clarity.
+These trainings also needed social media promotion with spot-on branding and specifications.

 NSRF Logo Loader .GIF